Josephson phase shift and diode effect due to the inverse spin Hall effect: Introduction

-In superconductor–normal metal–superconductor (SNS) Josephson junctions, Ref. \cite{Konschelle15} predicted that a SC induces a uniform spin polarization and, conversely, that a magnetic field generates a SC — an effect known as the inverse Rashba–Edelstein effect.
+In superconductor–normal metal–superconductor (SNS) Josephson junctions, Ref. \cite{Konschelle15} predicted that a supercurrent induces a uniform spin polarization and, conversely, that a magnetic field generates a supercurrent — an effect known as the inverse Rashba–Edelstein effect.
 This inverse effect was shown to produce an anomalous phase shift between the superconductors.
 However, such a phase shift alone does not give rise to a diode effect, as it does not break the symmetry of the phase potential and therefore yields identical barrier heights for both current polarities.
 More recently, it has been shown that this anomalous phase shift can lead to a Josephson diode effect when higher harmonics—arising from multiple interface scattering—are taken into account \cite{Reinhardt24}.

-In this paper, we study theoretically the spin Hall effect (SHE) and its inverse effect (ISHE) in an SNS junction induced by a SO interaction that is invariant under spatial inversion (Fig. \ref{FIGsys}).
-We show that a SC induces a SHE, leading to a static spin accumulation of opposite polarizations at the two edges, analogous to the behavior in normal conductors.
+In this paper, we study the spin Hall effect (SHE) and its inverse effect (ISHE) theoretically in an SNS junction (Fig. \ref{FIGsys}) induced by a spin-orbit interaction that is invariant under spatial inversion.
+We show that a supercurrent induces a SHE, leading to a static spin accumulation of opposite polarizations at the two edges, analogous to the behavior in normal conductors.
 We also investigate the inverse effect by considering a spatially inhomogeneous static magnetic field.
-Such a magnetic field, acting on the electron spin, generates a steady spin current \cite{TataraReview19}, which in turn couples to the superconducting channel and induces an anomalous phase shift.
-We show that the anomalous phase shift results in the diode effect by accounting for higher harmonics.
-In contrast to the diode effect due to the inverse Rashba-Edelstein effect, the ISHE-induced diode effect does not require the system to lack inversion symmetry, since the spin current itself breaks inversion symmetry.
-In our setup, a static and spatially inhomogeneous magnetic field inducing steady spin current breaks both the inversion and time-reversal symmetries, and is sufficient for the diode effect.
+Such a magnetic field, acting on the electron spin, generates a steady spin current \cite{TataraReview19}, which in turn couples to the superconducting channel, inducing an anomalous phase shift.
+We show that the anomalous phase shift gives rise to the diode effect by accounting for higher harmonics.
+In contrast to the diode effect due to the inverse Rashba-Edelstein effect, the ISHE-induced diode effect does not require the system to lack inversion symmetry, since the spin current breaks inversion symmetry extrinsically.
+In our setup, a spatially inhomogeneous magnetic field is essential for the diode effect, as it induces a steady spin current, that breaks the inversion symmetry.
+In the Rashba case with broken structural inversion, in contrast, a homogeneous applied magnetic field is sufficient for the diode effect.